Dissipative superfluid hydrodynamics for the unitary Fermi gas: Introduction

 Shear viscosity is a dimensionful quantity, and it is natural to consider the dimensionless ratios $\eta/n$ or $\eta/s$, where $s$ is the entropy density.
 We have also set $\hbar=k_B=1$, where $\hbar$ is Planck's constant, and $k_B$ is Boltzmann's constant.
 Previous analysis finds that for $T>T_F$ the shear viscosity of the gas can be understood in terms of kinetic theory, and that in this regime $\eta/n >1$ \cite{Bluhm:2015bzi}.
 Near the critical temperature the shear viscosity enters the quantum regime, $\eta/n<1$, and the viscosity is only weakly temperature dependent.
 At $T_c$, we find $\eta/n\simeq 0.4$ \cite{Bluhm:2017rnf}, in agreement with calculations based on the Kubo relation and resummed perturbation theory \cite{Enss:2010qh}, see also \cite{Hofmann:2011qs,Hofmann:2019jcj,Frank:2020oef}.

 Our main goal in the present work is to constrain the behavior of $\eta/n$ below the superfluid phase transition using existing expansion experiments, in particular the results of Joseph et al.~\cite{Joseph:2014}.
 Several, qualitatively different, predictions and results regarding the behavior of $\eta/n$ below $T_c$ can be found in the literature.
 In Ref.~\cite{Rupak:2007vp} we argued that for $T\ll T_c$ kinetic theory in terms of phonon quasi-particles is reliable, and that it predicts that $\eta/n$ grows rapidly as $T/T_F\to 0$.
 On the other hand, Ref.~\cite{Guo:2010} proposed a different quasi-particle model, which predicts $\eta/n\to 0$ as $T\to 0$.
 This behavior is seen in the Quantum Monte Carlo calculation of \cite{Wlazlowski:2013owa}, and in the simplified experimental analysis in \cite{Joseph:2014}.
 A recent experimental study of sound attenuation in a unitary Fermi gas finds that sound diffusivity is approximately constant below $T_c$ \cite{Patel:2019}.
 Different behaviors are also seen in the two isotopes of helium.
 In $^4$He the viscosity is dominated by rotons and phonons.
 It is approximately constant near $T_c$, and grows very steeply as $T\to 0$ \cite{Schafer:2009dj}.
-In $^3$He, on the other hand, the viscosity shows a steep drop below $T_c$ \cite{Guo:2010}.
+In $^3$He, on the other hand, the viscosity shows a steep drop below $T_c$ \cite{Guo:2010, Vollhardt:1990}.

-This paper is structured as follows.
-In Section \ref{sec_sfl_Landau} and \ref{sec_con} we review the two-fluid formalism, and special aspects of the scale invariant case are studied in Sect.~\ref{sec_ufg}.
+The basic tool for analyzing the expansion experiment below $T_c$ is superfluid (two-fluid) hydrodynamics.
+When solving the two-fluid equations in an expanding system, careful attention has to be paid to the frame dependence of the equations of motion.
+We review this issue in Section \ref{sec_sfl_Landau} and \ref{sec_con}.
+Section ~\ref{sec_ufg} discusses simplifications that appear if the fluid is scale invariant, as is the case for the unitary Fermi gas.
+Sections \ref{sec_sfl_Landau}-\ref{sec_ufg} can be skipped if the reader is primarily interested in the analysis of the experiments of Joseph et al.~\cite{Joseph:2014}.
 Simple solution of the two-fluid equations are discussed in Sect.~\ref{sec_sol}.
 We discuss an approach based on treating the difference between the superfluid and normal velocities as a small parameter, and present an analysis of the experimental data using this method in Sect.~\ref{sec_analysis}.
 We conclude in Sect.~\ref{sec_outlook}, and details regarding the equation of state and the initial conditions for two-fluid hydrodynamics are discussed in several appendices.